This cranberry margarita recipe is a festive addition to your Thanksgiving or Christmas menu, but is 100% delicious all year round!

 Usually my mom comes over early and helps me cook a little (no surprise there, right?) and then everyone else comes and we snack on cheeseboards and appetizers, and sip on wine until the dinner is ready.

 We’re not totally reinventing the wheel here.
-This margarita still boasts the flavors you’d expect in a classic margarita: lime, orange, and tequila.
+A cranberry margarita still boasts the flavors you’d expect in a classic margarita: lime, orange, and tequila.

 This margarita is great just like the recipe is written, but you can make a few minor changes: